Iam-whizzy/about/README.md

-# quadcom-team
+# Martial Technologies
-Quadcom team is a team made of ambitious and passionate developers who are looking forward to integrate various technology disciplines to make the world a better place.
+This is a team made of skilled & experience developers and creatives who are looking forward to integrate various technology disciplines to make the world a better place.